-Doctor of Physical Therapy Nicole Hogan said, “As soon as you start to feel any sort of pain, whether it’s in your shoulder or your elbow, that’s your first sign that something may be wrong and there could be a type of injury."
+“As soon as you start to feel any sort of pain, whether it’s in your shoulder or your elbow, that’s your first sign that something may be wrong and there could be a type of injury," Dr. Nicole Hogan said.

 Hogan said this is the point in which an individual would want to modify their activity, begin significantly decreasing the amount of pitches he or she is throwing or see a doctor.

-“In softball, even though you’re not necessarily throwing overhand off of the mound, you’re still going in an overhand position at the top of the windmill motion during pitching,” she said.
+“In softball, even though you’re not necessarily throwing overhand off of the mound, you’re still going in an overhand position at the top of the windmill motion during pitching,” Dr. Nicole Hogan said.

 “Imagine rubbing a shoe string over a brick.
 If you rub that shoe string too many times, eventually that shoe string starts to fray.
 That’s the same way overuse in the shoulder occurs.
-Eventually, once you do a movement too many times, you start to see fraying and structural changes inside the joint,” she said.
+Eventually, once you do a movement too many times, you start to see fraying and structural changes inside the joint,” Dr. Nicole Hogan said.

 Hogan said the first signs that something could be wrong are shoulder popping, clicking or catching, especially if painful or affecting your performance.